trbradley/applying-R-to-data/README.md

 * Documentation for [ggplot2](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf), which also has its [own website](http://ggplot2.org).
 * Documentation for [lmtest](https://cran.r-project.org/web/packages/lmtest/lmtest.pdf), which provides diagnostic tests for linear regression, e.g. heteroskedasticity testing.
 * Documentation for [sandwich](https://cran.r-project.org/web/packages/sandwich/sandwich.pdf), which provides a variety of robust standard error types.
+* Documentation for [Hmisc](https://cran.r-project.org/web/packages/Hmisc/Hmisc.pdf), which provides a useful function to produce a matrix of correlation coefficients.

 Note that these packages must first be installed, e.g. `install.packages("sandwich")`, and then required, e.g. `require("sandwich")` in order to be used.